Force over Distance: Chapter 21

 Young, unexpectedly, felt like absolute shit.
 “Sorry, genius.”

 “I think we’re about to drop out of FTL.”
 Rush’s eyebrows drew together as he looked at the walls.
 “Not sure why.
 There’s an echo in the shield harmonics?
 A doubling?
-All morning—” Rush trailed off and looked expectantly at the ceiling.
+All morning—” he trailed off and looked expectantly at the ceiling.

 And, sure enough, FTL cut out.